 The court usually allows religious accommodations in medical situations, Dacus went on, but not if the medical procedure permanently harms a person or causes death.

 “Here, we are dealing with women who are having a procedure on their body that has no medical justification and in fact, is harmful to their body,” Dacus said to The DCNF.

 Female genital mutilation performers usually try to justify their practice by comparing it to male circumcision.
 There are, however, no similarities between the two procedures, Dacus said.

 “Male circumcision has actually proven established medical benefits to the individual as well as to their future mate.
 It doesn’t inhibit the function of the organ and it doesn’t deprive the male the pleasure associated with sexual intimacy,” Dacus explained.
 Female genital mutilation doesn’t meet those standards, Dacus added.

-Ayaan Hirsi Ali, a refugee and female genital mutilation survivor, explained the five types of mutilation and how the severity of it cannot be compared to male circumcision in a Friday op-ed.
+Ayaan Hirsi Ali, a refugee and female genital mutilation survivor, explained the five types of mutilation and the intense trauma that comes with it in a Friday op-ed.